-You need to submit at least three - and no more than five - screenshots for each platform that your app supports (out of web, Canvas, mobile web, iPhone, iPad, Android).
+You need to submit at least three - and no more than five - screenshots for each platform that your app supports (out of web, Facebook Web Game, mobile web, iPhone, iPad, Android).

 Screenshots should display real game play and not contain any marketing materials or banners.
 App Center supports screenshot dimensions between 320 x 320 and 2048 x 2048 pixels.

 If the aspect ratio of a screenshot doesn't fit with aspect ratio of the display box in Games, we will scale the screenshot so one dimension is perfectly fit and then crop and center the image accordingly.

 Screenshots are chosen based on the device being used to view the App Details Page.
 If someone views the page on iPhone, iPhone screenshots get priority.
 If the app doesn't support iOS then mobile web screenshots get priority, and so on.

 - One portrait and two landscape images, or

 Games will use the latter layout only if all three screenshots are landscape.
 Otherwise, the first layout is used and portrait screenshots always come before any landscape screenshots (so the first screenshot is always a portrait).

 |Size (px)||Display Location|

 The app detail page in Games displays the Facebook Login permissions requested from people new to your app.
 It can be considered a version of the Login Dialog in this capacity, making it easy for people to install your app directly from Games.
 You can configure the set of permissions your app requires in in the App Center Listed Platforms section of the App Details Page for that app.